Allen Beermann: Biography

 Allen J. Beermann was born on January 14, 1940, as the son of German immigrants, in either Sioux City, Iowa, or in Dakota County, Nebraska.
 In 1958, he graduated from South Sioux City High School, and in 1965, he graduated from Creighton University School of Law with a Juris Doctor degree.
 In September 1967, he was appointed as the deputy secretary of state of Nebraska by Governor Norbert Tiemann.
 On January 7, 1971, Beermann was sworn in as the 24th secretary of state of Nebraska.
 Serving under six governors, he held the position for 24 years until 1995, when he was succeeded by Scott Moore.
 The following year, Beermann would become the executive director of the Nebraska Press Association.

 Personal life

 On May 23, 1971, Beermann married Linda R. Dierking, a weather reporter from Nebraska City, with whom he had two children.
-The two would remain married for the next 51 years, until Linda's death in 2022.
+The two remained married for the next 51 years, until Linda's death in 2022.
 In March 2024, he published a book called Allen Beermann: Nebraska’s Ambassador to the World, an autobiography about his life.